auth0/auth0-flutter/auth0_flutter/FAQ.md

 You still need to call `logout()` on Android, though, as `useEphemeralSession` is iOS-only.

+> **Warning**
-> ⚠️ `useEphemeralSession` relies on the `prefersEphemeralWebBrowserSession` configuration option of `ASWebAuthenticationSession`.
+> `useEphemeralSession` relies on the `prefersEphemeralWebBrowserSession` configuration option of `ASWebAuthenticationSession`.
 This option is only available on [iOS 13+](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession/3237231-prefersephemeralwebbrowsersessio), so `useEphemeralSession` will have no effect on iOS 12.
 To improve the experience for iOS 12 users, see the approach described below.

 #### Use `SFSafariViewController`